 That is the reason users needs to know what is the normal CPU core temperature, so that they can save their expensive hardware and prevent computer overheating.

 Now why it’s important to check CPU temperature.
 It’s because when PC temperature goes beyond normal CPU temp range it can cause serious internal damage.
 Like, an increase in electrical resistance can reducing CPU efficiency, cause data corruption or loud computer fan problem.
-In serious cases, higher CPU temperature can cause solder melting.
+In serious cases, higher CPU temperature can also cause solder melting.